 Q: When is it justifiable to disobey an order?

 A: It is justifiable to disobey an order when it is clearly illegal, unethical, or immoral.
-It is also justifiable to disobey an order if it would cause significant harm to others.
+Practically speaking, it is also justifiable to disobey an order if it would cause significant harm to others.
 In such cases, the individual has a moral obligation to act in accordance with their conscience, even if it means defying authority.

 Q: How can I balance my duty to obey with my responsibility to act ethically?